hjozwiak-umk/RecoilCalc/README.md

 Transition frequency: 2.171052e+14 Hz
 The recoil shift for the R(1) 2-0 transition in HD is 3.462388e+04 Hz
 ```
+The result agrees with the recoil shift reported in the [Erratum to Phys.
+Rev. A 103, 042810 (2021)](https://doi.org/10.1103/PhysRevA.103.069902).

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.